oliver-sierra-telus/DSU-design-pattern-doc/behaviorPatterns/Interpreter/Interpreter.md

 ### Problem

+A set of defined problems is coming again and again.
+So the set of problems is well defined and comes repeatedly.
+As it is well defined, it can be defined in language and simple sentences.

 A class of problems occurs repeatedly in a well-defined and well-understood domain.
 If the domain were characterized with a "language", then problems could be easily solved with an interpretation "engine".

 ### Solution